Making a Payment

 .

-This section documents known limitations that our supported banks have in place on their mobile banking infrastructure.
+This remainder of this section documents known limitations that our supported banks have in place on their mobile banking infrastructure.
 These limitations apply in turn to Akahu payments.

 General recommendations